 It was burnt and destroyed by the Mongols during their invasion.

-Merv was capital of the Seljuk Empire and they made Sultan Sanjar a great learning center to rival Samarkand, Bukhara, and Baghdad.
+Before it was destroyed, Merv was capital of the Seljuk Empire, who made it a great learning center to rival Samarkand, Bukhara, and Baghdad.
 During this time, Merv attracted famous scholars such as the poet, scientist, and mathematician Omar Khayyam (whose tomb can be found in Nishapur, outside of Mashhad in Iran.
 Unfortunately, I wasn’t able to visit) and Khayyam’s student, the polymath Abd al-Rahman al-Khazini, considered as the greatest scholar to come from Merv.